Cogeco: History

 In July 2012, the company expanded into the U.S. market by acquiring the cable system operator Atlantic Broadband.
 In December that same year, it acquired Peer 1 Hosting, an internet infrastructure provider, and later in October 2015, merged it with its Cogeco Data Services, forming a new subsidiary called Cogeco Peer 1.

 In January 2018, Cogeco Communications Inc. announced that its US subsidiary Atlantic Broadband had completed the acquisition of the cable systems owned by Harron Communications which were operating under the brand name MetroCast for US$1.4 billion, making the company the eight largest hybrid fibre coaxial cable operator in North America.

 In February 2019, the company announced it sold Cogeco Peer 1 to private equity firm Digital Colony for CA$720 million.
 Cogeco Peer 1 later changed its name to Aptum Technologies.

-On September 2, 2020, Altice USA announced an unsolicited offer to purchase both Cogeco and Cogeco Communications.
+On 2 September 2020, Altice USA announced an unsolicited offer to purchase both Cogeco and Cogeco Communications.
 Altice announced it would immediately resell Cogeco's Canadian assets to Rogers, which retains large minority interests in both Cogeco companies, while Altice would keep Cogeco's U.S. assets including Atlantic Broadband.
 Cogeco's controlling shareholders, the Audet family, indicated shortly thereafter that they would not support the offer.
 It was also rejected by the companies' boards of directors, and Quebec Premier François Legault had also signalled his opposition to losing another major Quebec-based company.
 Altice and Rogers said they would continue to pursue a purchase, with Rogers promising to maintain a separate management team and regional headquarters for its Quebec operations.
 In October 2020, Altice made a second offer, increasing it to CA$11.1 billion in cash, which was again rejected by the Audet family.
 The offer expired that November.
+Rogers subsequently sold its remaining stakes in the Cogeco companies to the Caisse de dépôt et placement du Québec in December 2023.

 Following the acquisition of systems in Ohio in 2021, Atlantic Broadband rebranded as Breezeline in early 2022.

-On October 21, 2020, Cogeco Communications announced an agreement for the acquisition of DERYTelecom by its subsidiary Cogeco Connexion for $405 million.
+On 21 October 2020, Cogeco Communications announced an agreement for the acquisition of DERYTelecom by its subsidiary Cogeco Connexion for $405 million.
 Founded in Saguenay, DERYTelecom is the third largest cable company in Quebec.
-The closing of the transaction is announced on December 14, 2020.
+The closing of the transaction is announced on 14 December 2020.